JasperFx/marten/docs/testing/integration.md

 SchemaName can not contain certain characters such as `-` and can not start with a number, so that's why it is not just a `Guid``.

-You can configure your albahost to use this scheme name like this:
+You can configure your host to use this scheme name like this:

 <!-- snippet: sample_integration_configure_scheme_name -->
 <a id='snippet-sample_integration_configure_scheme_name'></a>